Enginehawk & Ruroc

-The Petite Pub is our gorgeous vintage Piaggio Ape which will be providing draught beer, cider and ale along with bottled options and many other pub staples such as wine and spirits.
-As an event which has links to riding, we are also currently working with non-alcoholic breweries to ensure we have some tasty options for those riding home!
+The Petite Pub is our gorgeous vintage Piaggio Ape which will be providing draught beer, cider and lager along with bottled options and many other pub staples such as wine and spirits.
 We have several covered indoor seating areas to enjoy your food and drinks in if the weather turns a bit damp!

 Helite was founded in 2002 by Gérard Thevenot a French pioneer and entrepreneur in the light aircraft industry.
 His thirst for inventions and safety awareness pushed him into developing an airbag system for microlight users.
 He understood the need for this enhanced level of protection in other disciplines which led to the rapid expansion of Helite airbag technology into horse riding, motorcycling and other high-risk activities.